petercrona/arduino_ozone_ze25-o3/README.md

 ## Analysis

-Some trivial analysis and plotting of the data with Python.
+Some analysis and plotting of the data with Python.